Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 - "clear_old_results": set to "true" to overwrite old results
 - "article_limit": if user decides to only choose a range of articles in the input_folder to process, default [-1,90000]
 - "entity_type": type of extracted entity, e.g. "gene"
-- "multiprocessing": set to "true" to use CPUs and multiprocessing; when set to "false" GPU is used if available
+- "multiprocessing": set to "true" to use CPUs and multiprocessing; when set to "false" GPU is used if available.
+Whether CPU or GPU is faster depends on the size of the document collection and the number of nodes available for multiprocessing.
+In general, GPU is preferable for BioBERT runs.

 If # is removed from the start of line 84 of the [ner_main.py script](https://github.com/Aitslab/EasyNER/blob/main/scripts/ner_main.py) before running the pipeline the term specified as "entity_type" will be added to each annotation in the JSON files.
 This increases file size and memory requirments and is thus not used by default.